Welcome to Mirrix Tapestry and Bead Looms! Start here to learn about weaving beads on a a Mirrix Loom.

-Why weave beads?
+Why choose a Mirrix to weave beads?

 Weaving beads is much faster than off-loom stitches and the wider your piece, the faster it is.
 The equivalent off-loom stitch would be square stitch which is the most time-consuming off-loom stitch there is.
 It’s difficult for beginners to get correct tension when weaving off-loom stitches, but on the loom, the loom automatically provides the right kind of tension so that is never an issue.